Cosmetic Product Photography: Guide & Best Practices | Omi.so

 The magic of lighting

 Different products need different lighting approaches.
-Whether you're working with physical lights or a virtual studio like Omi (where you can adjust lighting with simple sliders), here's what works best for different cosmetic products:
+Whether you're working with physical lights or a Virtual Studio like Omi (where you can adjust lighting with simple sliders), here's what works best for different cosmetic products:

 Glass bottles and serums